 In this page you can specify the settings for the Mac OS X package.

-For a Mac OS X bundle to be created you must create a Mac OS X Build in the Media page.
+For a Mac OS X bundle to be created you must create a Mac OS X Build in the Builds page.

-Not all the features of a MSI package are available for a Mac OS X package.
-There are supported only Multiple Java Products, File Associations and most of Java settings (splash screen, JVM type and Library path are not supported).
-Other settings like custom actions, environment variables, registry etc. are not supported as they are specific to Windows platforms.
+Not all the features of an MSI package are available for a Mac OS X package.
+There are supported only Multiple Java Products, File Associations and most of Java settings.
+Other settings like custom actions, registry etc. are not supported as they are specific to Windows platforms.